-Icon Function ◆ [] The Logon/Logoff icon is used to log on or log off the system.
+Icon Function → [] The Logon/Logoff icon is used to log on or log off the system.
 Note: The arrow in the Logoff icon points away from the door.
 The Instant Run icon immediately starts a run from a selected template or from a wizard.
 The New Method icon opens the Method Editor module and displays the New Method dialog box.
 The System Control icon activates the first connected System Control module and displays the Manual instruction dialog box.
 The Evaluation icon opens the Open Result dialog box.
 Select a result file and click OK to start the Evaluation module.
-The MethodQueue icon opens the MethodQueue Editor. ( The Existing MethodQueue icon opens the Running MethodQueue dialog box to display MethodQueues in progress.
+The MethodQueue icon opens the MethodQueue Editor .
+Note: This icon and function is only available if the UNICORN software has been installed in classic mode.
+The Existing MethodQueue icon opens the Running MethodQueue dialog box to display MethodQueues in progress.
+Note : This icon and function is only available if the UNICORN software has been installed in classic mode.